rsnodgrass/ical-event-homeassistant/README.md

 Sensor for Home Assistant that returns any currently scheduled event as the sensor status.
 If there are multiple overlapping events, the most restrictive (shortest duration left) event is selected.

+NOTE: This does not currently support RRULE reoccuring iCal events.

 # Configuration

 Example Home Assistant yaml sensor configuration, in this case it point to a calendar which contains